type

 Explaining the key differences between cybersecurity and information security is essential.
 They’re often used interchangeably, but they have distinct focuses.
 Let’s look at them in a table format:

-Information Security
+cybersecurity | Information Security |

-Focuses on protecting data from unauthorized access or disclosure, regardless of the attack method.
+Primarily deals with online attacks such as hacking, phishing, malware, etc. | Focuses on protecting data from unauthorized access or disclosure, regardless of the attack method. |

-Concentrates on securing sensitive information regardless of its medium (physical or digital).
+Emphasizes safeguarding computer networks, systems, and digital infrastructure. | Concentrates on securing sensitive information regardless of its medium (physical or digital). |

-Encompasses policies, procedures, and practices that protect information assets.
+Offers defense mechanisms for tackling sophisticated cyber threats. | Encompasses policies, procedures, and practices that protect information assets. |

-Includes technologies like firewalls, intrusion detection systems (IDS), and antivirus software.
+Includes technologies like firewalls, intrusion detection systems (IDS), and antivirus software. | Covers areas like data encryption, access controls, and identity management systems. |

-Enforces privacy regulations to ensure compliance with legal obligations regarding sensitive data.
+Involves managing vulnerabilities and monitoring for potential breaches. | Enforces privacy regulations to ensure compliance with legal obligations regarding sensitive data. |

 Cybersecurity focuses on protecting computer networks and digital infrastructure from online threats.
 Meanwhile, information security concentrates on securing data from unauthorized access or disclosure – regardless of how the attack is executed – whether physically or through cyberspace.